mezonai/mezon-sfu/README.md

 3. Input `jwt_secret` (from `config.ini`).
 This is for testing purposes only.
 4. Click **Connect** to start streaming!

+## Agent integration

+[mezon-call-translation](https://github.com/mezonai/mezon-call-translation) is a companion service that adds real-time speech-to-text and translation to calls running on the SFU, via a LiveKit-based agent.

+**What it does:**
+* Joins a call as a LiveKit agent and pulls audio through voice activity detection (VAD) to filter out silence before transcription.
+* Transcribes speech with the [Vosk](https://alphacephei.com/vosk/) offline STT engine and can synthesize translated audio back with Kokoro TTS.
+* Runs behind a FastAPI server that fans work out to multiple STT workers, so one deployment can serve many simultaneous calls.
+* Scales horizontally — an Nginx load balancer sits in front of multiple server instances, each with its own worker pool, so agent capacity can grow independently of the SFU.

+**How it connects:**
+* The agent is dispatched into a room through the server's `POST /agent/join` REST endpoint.
+* Audio and results flow over a WebSocket API (`ws://<host>:8000/ws/vosk/`), which accepts per-client parameters (`client_id`, `session_id`, `language`, and whether transcript and/or translation output is wanted) and returns JSON transcript/translation events.
+* Health is exposed via `/health` and `/health/simple`, which the load balancer polls to route around unhealthy instances.

+**Setup:** see the [mezon-call-translation Quick Start](https://github.com/mezonai/mezon-call-translation#-quick-start) and [Setup Guide](https://github.com/mezonai/mezon-call-translation/blob/main/docs/setup/SETUP-GUIDE.md) — it requires LiveKit credentials (`LIVEKIT_URL`, `LIVEKIT_API_KEY`, `LIVEKIT_API_SECRET`) pointing at the same LiveKit-compatible signaling used by mezon-sfu, plus the Vosk and Kokoro models downloaded via the provided scripts.

 ## Editor & debugger integration (Zed / VS Code)

 If you use the **Zed** editor, you can run and debug your builds directly with CodeLLDB by configuring your workspace tasks: